 The database will let you limit your search by different categories of reviews - book, entertainment, film, music, and television.
 Scroll down to the Document Type section (circled below) and highlight your limiter, then type the name of the book, album, movie, etc., into the search box.

-Once you're in Nexis Uni, make sure News is selected in blue on the left side.
-In the box labeled Search in all News for, type in your search terms.
-For example, to find reviews of Dan Brown's novel Origin, type in: origin and dan brown and reviews and click the Search box.
+Once you're in Global Newsstream, type the book title and author (or the film title, etc.,) in the advanced search boxes.
+For example, to find reviews of Dan Brown's novel Origin, type in: origin and dan brown.
 Capitalization doesn't matter.

 In addition to the link above, NoveList Plus can be found on the library's website under Databases.
 Searching is easy!
 Just type in the title of a book for which you'd like to find reviews, or an author's name, or even a genre (fantasy, science fiction, romance, mystery, and so on).

 If the book has been reviewed by Publishers Weekly, Library Journal, School Library Journal, Booklist, or Kirkus Reviews, those reviews will be included in full.
 Note: for those interested in what goes into writing one of these reviews -- the elements that should be included, length, ethics, and so forth -- check out Library Journal's reviewer guidelines.

 Book Review Index, on the index shelves (Reference Indexes Z1035.A1 B6) next to the microfilm area on the library's 1st floor, provides details on where book reviews can be found in a variety of popular magazines, journals, and newspapers.
 The library owns volumes for 1965 through 2013.
 Once you have a review venue, date, and page number for the reviews, check the library's online catalog to see where the journals are shelved.